-- 1. Demonstrate listening and speaking skills needed to communicate at work, at school, and in the community using studied materials, vocabulary, and grammar. - 2.
+- Demonstrate listening and speaking skills needed to communicate at work, at school, and in the community using studied materials, vocabulary, and grammar. - 2.
 Use reading and writing skills to read and understand a variety of written texts at work, school, and in the community.

-ESL 563 High-Intermediate Grammar0

-ESL 568 High-Intermediate Writing and0
+ESL 563 ESL 568 High-Intermediate Grammar

-DI LIS ON E OF THE FOLLOWING:

-PLUS ON E OF THE FOLLOWING.
+PLUS ONE OF THE FOLLOWING:

-ESL 539 E0 English Skills for Parents and Child Care Providers0
+ESL 539 EC E English Skills for Parents and Child Care Providers

-ESL 549 C DM Computer Skills for ESL Students
+ESL 549 CO M Computer Skills for ESL Students

-ESL 559 EN MP English for Employment0
+ESL 559 EM P English for Employment0

-ESL 559 M AT The Language of Mathematics for ESL Students
+ESL 559 MA The Language of Mathematics for ESL Students

-ESL 565 Integrated ESL Skills, Level 60
+ESL 565 Integrated ESL Skills, Level 6